fle/fle.github.io/sources/009-an-efficient-git-workflow-for-mid-long-term-ptojects.rst

 SCHEMA

-Now that the branch has been merged, developer should remove his development branch.
+Now that the branch has been merged, the developer should remove his development branch.

 .. code-block:: console